kscnl1n/paperleaf/README.md

 # paperleaf

-small c program for a raspberry pi e-reader vibe. not a real os from scratch — it runs on normal linux (raspberry pi os is fine) and uses the text console + ncurses so you get menus without needing a full desktop.
+small c program for a raspberry pi e-reader vibe. not a real os from scratch: it runs on normal linux (raspberry pi os is fine) and uses the text console + ncurses so you get menus without needing a full desktop.

 ## what it does